-Biden’s cancer diagnosis renews transparency concerns; Trump claims coverup
+Biden cancer diagnosis renews transparency concerns; Trump claims cover-up

 “Gleason grade 9 would have had an elevated PSA level for some time before this diagnosis.
 And he must have had a PSA test numerous times before.
 This is odd,” Forman said in a post on X.

-However, Peter Nelson, an oncologist at the Fred Hutchinson Cancer Center in Seattle, said it is possible for prostate cancer to develop and spread rapidly in a short period of time, though is it more common for it to remain localised without detection for years before progressing to other parts of the body.
+However, Peter Nelson, an oncologist at the Fred Hutchinson Cancer Center in Seattle, said it is possible for prostate cancer to develop and spread rapidly in a short period of time, though it is more common for it to remain localised without detection for years before progressing to other parts of the body.

-“It is possible for prostate cancer to develop and then spread in a very short time span – by short, within 1-2 years,” Nelson told Al Jazeera.
+“It is possible for prostate cancer to develop and then spread in a very short time span – by short, within one to two years,” Nelson told Al Jazeera.

-“So – yes it is credible that a man of his age and position could have his cancer develop and progress without detection.
+“So, yes, it is credible that a man of his age and position could have his cancer develop and progress without detection.
 This would not be common, but definitely happens,” Nelson said.

 Daniel W Lin, a prostate cancer expert at UW Medicine in Washington state, said that while Biden has “very likely” had cancer for years, it is possible he was not given a PSA test.